Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes: Preliminaries

 where the $o(1)$ term tends to zero as $n$ tends to infinity. \end{theorem}

-For a comprehensive list of results on bounds on and known exact values of $C_{1}(n,\mu,l)$, we refer the reader to \cite{:2007b} (see also \cite{Chee:2013,Barber:2016,Keevash:2014} for the more recent results not covered in the list).
+For a comprehensive list of results on bounds on and known exact values of $C_{1}(n,\mu,l)$, we refer the reader to \cite{:2007b} (see also \cite{Chee:2013,Barber:2016,Keevash:2018} for the more recent results not covered in the list).

-There are several other bounds on separating redundancy that consider very special cases such as $1$-separation for cyclic codes and linear codes with specific codewords.
+There are several other bounds on separating redundancy that consider very special cases such as $1$-separation for cyclic codes as well as linear codes whose duals contain the vector of all ones.
 One may also derive an upper bound for a linear code if its weight distribution is partially known.
 For those specialized bounds, the interested reader is referred to \cite{Abdel-Ghaffar:2013,Lie:2015}.